Close to You (Heroes): Plot

 Noah Bennet, refusing to ask his daughter for her compass, grows increasingly frustrated with finding a lead on Samuel, straining his relationship with Lauren.
 Lauren finally does find a lead in the form of Vanessa Wheeler, Samuel's former love, and locates her in California.
 Annoyed at Noah's obsession to find Samuel, she leaves to have Noah track down Vanessa himself.
 Noah visits Matt Parkman, who has since been happily living with his family despite being jobless.
 Despite Noah's earlier request for help resulting in Sylar's mind being trapped in Matt's, Noah manages to convince him to come with him and talk with Vanessa.
 Matt uses his ability to make her trust them, allowing Vanessa to reveal that she still occasionally meets with Samuel.
 Noah has Vanessa arrange to meet with Samuel, and plans to catch Samuel when he does.
 However, the plan goes awry when Eli also shows up with his decoys, allowing Samuel and Vanessa to escape.
-Despite tracking Vanessa's cell, they find that Samuel has managed to move the entire carnival.
+Despite tracking Vanessa's cell phone, they find that Samuel has managed to move the entire carnival.
 Matt urges Noah to worry about the problems he can fix, such as his situation with his daughter Claire Bennet, and with that he could then simply ask to borrow her compass to lead them straight to Samuel.
 Matt returns to his home, deciding that this is simply too big for them, but he is shown that Noah may have convinced him to not be a coward and do what is right.
 Noah visits Claire briefly to apologize, though she doesn't appear ready yet as she politely tells him she has to leave, but seems willing to in the future as she offers to call him and talk again about everything.
 Meanwhile, Vanessa is upset that Samuel is holding her at the carnival against her will, though Samuel promises to let her go once he shows her something that he is sure to astound her.
 Later, Noah returns to his apartment, where he and Lauren make up with a kiss.
 However, they are soon interrupted by Hiro, Ando, and Mohinder who teleport into the room.